AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 ![ClassSuperSub](https://github.com/AP-CSA-JAVA/CSA_JAVA-Course/assets/12989939/5b1567d7-c25b-44cd-95b7-f6d02d61c277)

 What observations can you make about the diagram?
-Spend a few minutes talking with your group.

-A powerful tool that you can use in OOP is the concept of inheritance.
-Inheritance is the concept where a Java Class can inherit properties from another class.
+A powerful tool that you can use in OOP is the concept of `inheritance`.  `Inheritance` is the concept where a Java Class can inherit properties from another class.
 You can think of this as a child inheritiing characteristics of a parent.
 Java refers to this as **extending** a class.
 The Class that is being extended or "inherited" is called a **superclass**.
 The class that extends or "inherits" is referred to as a **subclass**.
 We will explore this in more detail in Chapter 4.

 ### Replit.com
 By default, Replit uses Main as the main class.
 To change the Main class name to a class name of your choosing, create a new file within replit and call it <i>.repl</i>.
 Within the file type the following: